soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/eop/move-domains-and-settings-from-one-eop-organization-to-another-eop-organization.md

 ## Step 8: Revert your DNS settings to stop mail queuing

-If you chose to set your MX records to an invalid address to cause the senders to queue mail during your transition, you'll need to set them back to the correct value as specified in the [Office 365 admin center](https://portal.office.com).
+If you chose to set your MX records to an invalid address to cause the senders to queue mail during your transition, you'll need to set them back to the correct value as specified in the [admin center](https://admin.microsoft.com).
 For more information about configuring DNS, see [Create DNS records for Office 365](https://go.microsoft.com/fwlink/p/?LinkId=304219).